****This campaign is over, but we're still raising money. Please visit our Fractured Atlas page for donations and updates on the project. ******

 ABOUT THE FILM

-The project started out as a film adaptation of the novel, Kathy Goes to Haiti, by Kathy Acker (1978) and was initiated by my good friend and collaborative partner, Flo McGarrell.
+The project, now called Peace of Mind, started out as a film adaptation of the novel, Kathy Goes to Haiti, by Kathy Acker (1978) and was initiated by my good friend and collaborative partner, Flo McGarrell.

 In December 2009 producer, L.A.
 Teodosio and I met Flo in Haiti, where he was living at the time, and started production on a short film that was intended to be part of a feature length project, Kathy Goes to Haiti.
 These plans got derailed when, three weeks after wrapping the short, Flo died in the earthquake that struck Haiti (2010.)